How to cure olives Italian style

 Picking and DIY curing your own homegrown olives is a very satisfying process where you literally get to enjoy the fruits of your labour.
 Perfectly preserved olives just take a little patience, practice and know-how to get your first harvest underway.

-If you’d like to skip the need to source your own raw olives, months of curing time and taste testing, you can always order some beautiful Mount Zero brine-cured olives that are ready to eat right away, glossy salty deliciousness guaranteed.
+If you’d like to skip the need to source your own raw olives, months of curing time and taste testing, you can always order some of our delicious and naturally cured Mount Zero brine-cured olives that are ready to eat right away, glossy salty deliciousness guaranteed.
+While you're at it, you can shop the entire Mount Zero range including our award-winning extra virgin olive oil!